 Cinnamon is effective in treating many dental problems including tooth decay.
 The antimicrobial action fights the pathogenic bacteria and rids the oral cavity of problems.
 It also helps in bad breadth and gingivitis.
 For this reason cinnamon is a part of mouthwashes, chewing gums, toothpastes and other similar products.

 Several studies have shown that Cinnamon has some positive effect on Alzheimer’s.
-The effects of some strains of Alzheimer’s are delayed by the use of cinnamon.
+The effects of some strains of Alzheimer’s disease are delayed by the use of cinnamon.
 Also, there might be slight improvement in the impaired cognitive function too.
 The effect can be attributed to epicatechin and cinnamaldehyde present in cinnamon.

 Cinnamon tea is a wonderful remedy in taking care of common cold and sore throat.
 If you take it early at the first sign (itchy throat or snuffles) of impending cold, you might evade a severe common cold.
 The effect can be attributed to the anti-microbial properties along with its warming effect and improvement in blood flow that aids in fighting the infection.